evanoshea21/Sauce-Apparel-Frontend/README.md

 3. Finally, the Customer's profile is charged from the payload created in Step #1.
 If the payment DOES NOT go through, the inventory "ON-HOLD" is re-stocked by incrementing their values to their original amounts.
 If the payment DOES go through, the purchase is complete
 4. As a last step, cart-items (stored in localStorage) are cleared out, and user is shown a Thank You page

-The reason I chose to have the inventory put on hold is because it's much more convenient to re-stock inventory after a failed transaction than it is to refund a profile because of insufficient inventory.
+<p style="color:red">The reason I chose to have the inventory put on hold is because it's much more convenient to re-stock inventory after a failed transaction than it is to refund a profile because of insufficient inventory.</p>

 Furthermore, querying a SQL database for inventory is much quicker than processing a payment (which has to pass data through multiple institutions).
 This means less time is shared between simultaneous purchases, which decreases the likelihood of purchases depending on the same limited stock.